 Q: Could you recommend a hotel on Yakushima?

 A: Yes, we can find you good accommodation in a convenient location for your tour.
 Guests that are located in hotels far from the tour destination may be required to make their own way to a meeting point where they would meet the guide and transfer to their vehicle.
 If you plan to book the Jomon sugi tour then staying in the Anbo is recommended.
 Many visitors make the mistake of booking the hotel before considering their itinerary on Yakushima.
 We highly recommend you plan the itinerary first and then find accommodation that suits the itinerary.
 Most of your time on Yakushima is spent out of the hotel.

 Q: When is the best time to visit Yakushima?

 A: The spring and the fall are the best seasons for hiking, but then the whole nation considers this to the best time as well!
 In other words, the busiest time of the year on Yakushima is during the spring and fall.
-In the summer there are often ferry and flight cancellations due to typhoons In the summer the trails are often crowded, especialy on the Jomon sugi route.
-In the winter the trails are quiet, but sometimes the trails are closed due to heavy snow and ice (this has occurred less in recent years).
+In the summer there are often ferry and flight cancellations due to typhoons, but the summer months provide fantastic water-time opportunities and the mountains are actually quite cool.
+In the winter the trails are quiet, but are sometimes closed due to heavy snow and ice (this has occurred less in recent years).

 Q: Can I book other activities to do on Yakushima

-A: We can arrange other activities for you and present them as a package.
+A: Yes, we can arrange other activities for you and present them as a package.
 These activities include river kayak, sea kayak, SUP, canyoning, scuba diving & snorkeling.